Question for SU(5) x SU(5) string unification: Model

-Thus, no symmetry breaking analysis is necessary neither complete scalar content is demanded in this context.
-A further analysis is required to determine the full setup and is beyond the scope of the investigation presented here.
-In this perspective, we shall run the RGEs starting only with the SM scalar at low-energy and for SUSY theory we include the additional MSSM scalar and all superpartners at $M_s$ scale.
+If we use $f_i$ functions no symmetry breaking analysis are necessary at the present discussion, but a further analysis would be required to determine the full setup, which is beyond the scope of this paper.
+Let us run the RGEs starting only with one Higgs scalar at low energies in the non-SUSY unification.
+In the SUSY unification we will consider the two MSSM scalars at scale $M_S$ scale as well as all their superpartners.

-In any of patterns presented above we can directly see that the number of $\mathsf{SU(3)_C}$ color theory is always two, but only one $\mathsf{SU(2)_L}$ is contained into a unique $ \mathsf{SU(5)_{L}}$, while the factor for hypercharge cannot be immediately inferred but is dependent on the combinations inducing to the $U(1)_{Y}$ in the branch.
-This implies in the modification of the canonical levels.
-Mathematically, if $ \alpha_i$ is the coupling constant of invariant subgroup $G_i$, the numerical factors can be seen as~\cite{PerezLorenzana:1998rj}